Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve

 Woodworm - identification and treatment

-Woodworm are a far more damaging pest than people realise.
+Woodworm is a far more damaging pest than people realise.
 The infestation can have been happening for years, eating into the very structure of your property, but it is only when you acknowledge you have the problem that it can be assessed and the right woodworm removal treatment used.